-MarCO aim to relay data from InSight to Earth during InSight's descent through Mars' atmosphere and touchdown on the surface.
+MarCO will relay data from InSight to Earth during InSight's descent through Mars' atmosphere and touchdown on the surface.
 NASA's Mars Reconnaissance Orbiter will also receive these data from InSight.

 If all goes well, on Nov.
-26, 2018, MarCO-A and MarCO-B will be flying past Mars during the critical minutes when InSight enters the Martian atmosphere, descends toward the surface and touches down.
+26, 2018, MarCO-A and MarCO-B could be flying past Mars during the critical minutes when InSight enters the Martian atmosphere, descends toward the surface and touches down.
 Each MarCO will maintain an orientation with the UHF antenna pointed down toward InSight as it lands on Mars, and the high-gain X-band antenna pointed back toward Earth.
-In this orientation, the solar panels will not be fully facing the Sun, so MarCO will be operating primarily on battery power.
+In this orientation, the solar panels will not face the Sun, so MarCO will be operating on battery power.
 InSight will be transmitting its status information at 8 kilobits per second over UHF.
 Each MarCO will attempt to receive that data stream, format it and relay it Earthward in near-real-time to NASA's Deep Space Network.
 Since MarCO adds formatting information, as well as a small amount of spacecraft information, to the datastream, the delay is expected to increase as more data are sent from InSight.

 The delay, however, is not expected to be more than a few minutes.
 Earth will be oriented so that the information relayed via MarCO will go to the Madrid, Spain, station of the Deep Space Network, from which it will be routed to the InSight mission operations team.

-NASA's Jet Propulsion Laboratory in Pasadena, California, which manages both InSight and MarCO for NASA, built the two MarCO spacecraft in JPL's CubeSat assembly clean room.
+NASA's Jet Propulsion Laboratory, Pasadena, California, which manages both InSight and MarCO for NASA, built the two MarCO spacecraft in JPL's CubeSat assembly clean room.
 At JPL, Joel Krajewski is MarCO's project manager and Andrew Klesh is MarCO's project engineer.

-Technology suppliers for MarCO include: Blue Canyon Technologies in Boulder, Colorado, for the attitude-control system; VACCO Industries in South El Monte, California, for the cold-gas thrusters; AstroDev in Ann Arbor, Michigan, for electronics; MMA Design LLC, also in Boulder, for solar arrays; and Tyvak Nano-Satellite Systems Inc., a Terran Orbital Company in San Luis Obispo, California, for the CubeSat dispenser system.
-Appendix: Gallery
+Technology suppliers for MarCO include: Blue Canyon Technologies of Boulder, Colorado, for the attitude-control system; VACCO Industries of South El Monte, California, for the cold-gas thrusters; AstroDev of Ann Arbor, Michigan, for electronics; MMA Design LLC, also of Boulder, for solar arrays; and Tyvak Nano-Satellite Systems Inc., a Terran Orbital Company in San Luis Obispo, California, for the CubeSat dispenser system.
+United Launch Alliance, Centennial, Colorado, is providing the Atlas V and launch services.